dotnet/docs/docs/core/tools/dotnet-sdk-check.md

 The `dotnet sdk check` command makes it easier to track when new versions of the SDK and Runtimes are available.
 Within each feature band it tells you:

-* What is latest available version of the .NET SDK and .NET Runtime.
+* The latest available version of the .NET SDK and .NET Runtime.
 * Whether your installed versions are up-to-date or out of support.

 Here's an example of output from the command: